Making a Theater in VRChat or: How The Vantage Works

 - Be encoded with advanced H.264 compression techniques turned off (Use 'fast decode', don't use variable framerates, etc.)

-- Be 'Web Optimized'/'Fast Start' to move the moov atom of the MP4 container to the start of the file
+- Be 'Web Optimized'/'Fast Start' to move the moov atom of the MP4 container to the start of the file. - This will allow video playback to start faster than it would otherwise.

 The Vantage currently supports 5.1 surround sound.
 This is achieved through converting the audio to be six discrete AAC audio tracks.
 It is then played in the theater through six Audio Source components positioned where 5.1 speakers go.My encoding process: